dodgymike/hackrf-wiki/LPC43xx-Debugging.md

     monitor reset init       # Not sure difference between init and halt... monitor reset halt
     monitor mww 0x40043100 0x10000000
-    monitor mdw 0x40043100    # Verify 0x0 shadow register is set properly. file lpc4350-test.axf     # This is an ELF file. break main
+    monitor mdw 0x40043100   # Verify 0x0 shadow register is set properly. file lpc4350-test.axf    # This is an ELF file. load                     # Place image into RAM.
+    break main               # Set a breakpoint.
-    continue
+    continue                 # Run to breakpoint.
     continue                 # To continue from the breakpoint.